 We’re on a Mission…To Provide Suicide Prevention Education to the New Hampshire Youth and Community.

-Connor’s Climb Foundation’s certified trainers will help train school staff, students, community leaders and other trusted adults on the best practices for implementing the evidence-based SOS program.
+Connor’s Climb Foundation’s certified trainers will help train school staff, students, community leaders and other trusted adults on the best practices for suicide prevention and, where applicable, on implementing the evidence-based SOS Signs of Suicide program.

 SOS User Agreement

 Thank you for your request to access the Mindwise SOS portal sponsored by Connor’s Climb Foundation.
-The first step to access the SOS portal is to read and complete Connor’s Climb Foundation’s SOS User Agreement.
+The first step to access the SOS portal is to read and complete the Connor’s Climb Foundation SOS User Agreement.

-This is a quick form that provides us with your basic information so we know who is using the program that we have funded.
+This short form provides us with your basic information so we know who is using the program that we have funded.

 Once that is complete, we will send you an instruction sheet on how to purchase or renew access to the SOS Portal.
-As you will see in the User Agreement, we do ask that you commit to implementation one year from signing in, as the login information will expire and we don’t want the funds spent on the license to go to waste!
+As you will see in the User Agreement, we do ask that you commit to implementing it within one year from signing in, as the login information will expire and we don’t want the funds spent on the license to go to waste!